anchore/vunnel/DEVELOPING.md

 $ git push fork add-labels-for-<your-provider-name>
 ```

-At this point you can open a PR against in the [Vulnerability-Match-Labels repo](github.com/anchore/vulnerability-match-labels).
+At this point you can open a PR against in the [vulnerability-match-labels repo](github.com/anchore/vulnerability-match-labels).

-_Note: you will not be able to open a Vunnel PR that passes PR checks until the labels are merged into the Vulnerability-Match-Labels repo._
+_Note: you will not be able to open a Vunnel PR that passes PR checks until the labels are merged into the vulnerability-match-labels repo._

-Once the PR is merged in the Vulnerability-Match-Labels repo you can update the submodule in Vunnel to point to the latest commit in the Vulnerability-Match-Labels repo.
+Once the PR is merged in the vulnerability-match-labels repo you can update the submodule in Vunnel to point to the latest commit in the vulnerability-match-labels repo.

 ```bash
 $ cd tests/quality